 '''

-$ ln -s packages// kamikaze/package/
+$ make package/symlinks

 '''

 target refers to the embedded platform, this contains items which are specific to a specific embedded platform.
-Of particular interest here is the "target/linux" directory which is broken down by platform < arch> and contains the patches to the kernel, profile config, for a particular platform.
+Of particular interest here is the "target/linux" directory which is broken down by platform <arch> and contains the patches to the kernel, profile config, for a particular platform.
 There's also the "target/image" directory which describes how to package a firmware for a specific platform.

-Both the target and package steps will use the directory "build\<arch>" as a temporary directory for compiling.
+Both the target and package steps will use the directory "build_dir/<arch>" as a temporary directory for compiling.
 Additionally, anything downloaded by the toolchain, target or package steps will be placed in the "dl" directory.

-- build\<arch> - dl
+- build_dir/<arch> - dl